inteagent/devcontainter-cloudrun-actions/README.md

   --project YOUR-PROJECT-ID
   --location us-central1
 ```
-5. Build the container image and push it to Artifact Registry by running the following command in the terminal:
+5. Build the container image and push it to Artifact Registry by running the following command:
 ```sh
 gcloud builds submit --config=cloudbuild.yaml --project YOUR-PROJECT-ID .
 ```
-6. Make sure your image appears in the Artifact Registry: https://console.cloud.google.com/artifacts?project=YOUR-PROJECT-ID
+6. Make sure your image appears in the [Artifact Registry](https://console.cloud.google.com/artifacts).
 7. Test your app locally by running the following command:
 ```sh
 pytest